LisaHackett97/fun-space-quiz/README.md

 ##### Feature: Instructions Modal

 - Expected: Modal opens, displays heading and list content.
-Two buttons: Close to close the mdal and diplay landing page.
+Two buttons: Close to close the modal and diplay landing page.
 Go to game brings user to game page.
 - Testing: View modal, click close and go to game buttons.
 Click outside modal to close.
 - Result: Modal opens, displays as expected and buttons function as expected.
 User can click anywhere outside the modal and it will close.